Solo Travel in Abu Dhabi

 Discover Al Ain: Placed about 170 kilometers from Abu Dhabi city, Al Ain is probably the greenest of all places in the UAE.
 That’s not all; it’s the country’s only place to be included in the UNESCO World Heritage Site list.
 You’ll get to visit Qasr Al Muwaiji, the birthplace of the UAE’s president (Sheikh Khalifa bin Zayed Al Nahyan), discover the ancient Al Jahili Fort, and even ascend to Jebel Hafeet which is the UAE’s second highest peak.
 Now if you want to escape from all, take a tour to Al Ain Oasis; it will take your breath away with its unequaled lush surroundings with over 150,000 palm trees which more interestingly are irrigated by the traditional falaj system, dating back to over 3000 years.

-Make a trip to Liwa oasis: Feeling adventurous or looking for an authentic Arabian retreat?
+Make a trip to Liwa Oasis: Feeling adventurous or looking for an authentic Arabian retreat, head to one of the must visit places in Abu Dhabi.
 Take a trip to Liwa Oasis which is at the edge of the colossal Empty Quarter or Rub al Khali, which is not only the largest desert in the Arab Peninsula but also the largest sand desert in the world.
 A blend of ancient forts, charming camel farms and towering dunes such as Moreb dunes of over 200 meters height make your Liwa oasis truly extraordinary.

-Visit Dubai: A short drive of less than two hours will lead you to the UAE’s most glamorous city.
+Travel From Abu Dhabi To Dubai: If you're traveling to Abu Dhabi, why not see Dubai at the same time?
+A short drive of less than two hours will lead you to the UAE’s most glamorous city.
 From Burj Khalifa, the Dubai Mall and Dubai Frame to Burj Al Arab and the man-made Palm Jumeirah Island, there is a lot to see here.
 Depending on the number of hours or day you wish to spend here, you can sign up for a dhow cruise, enjoy a trip to its theme parks such as IMG Worlds of Adventure or plan a whole day at Dubai Parks and Resorts.

 Getting Around Abu Dhabi

-To get around in the city, you can consider a private transfer with driver through a professional tours company or instead opt to travel in the public buses or cabs which are equally safe.
+To get around in the city, you can consider a private transfer with a driver through the company of a professional tour or instead opt to travel in the public buses or cabs which are equally safe.

 Best Time To Visit Abu Dhabi

 If you enjoy pleasant weather, outdoors and distinct seasonal events, the best time to visit here is between November and April.
-As it’s also the peak season, be ready to shell out quite a good amount of money for accommodation and airline tickets.
+As it’s also the peak season, be ready to pay quite a good amount of money for accommodation and airline tickets.
 However, this may not be the case when you plan to visit here in summer months, especially from June to August.
-The scorching heat may not allow you to enjoy outdoors, but its many indoor attractions will keep you busy throughout.
+These are the hottest months in Abu Dhabi.
+The scorching heat may not allow you to enjoy outdoors, but its many indoor Abu Dhabi attractions will keep you busy throughout.

 Facts About Abu Dhabi